SecureIdentityAlliance/osia/src/doc/06 - components.rst

 UIN Generator
 =============

-The UIN generator component MUST implement the following interfaces:
+The UIN generator component MAY implement the following interfaces:

 .. include:: functional/_uin.rst

 ABIS
 ====

-The ABIS component MUST implement the following interfaces:
+The ABIS component MAY implement the following interfaces:

 .. include:: functional/_abis.rst